Vegetable Seeds to Start Indoors

 Squash & Zucchini

-Squash and Zucchini seeds can be planted directly in the garden, you do not have to start them indoors.
-If you want to get an early start or improve germination rates, then you can plant them indoors 2-3 weeks before the last frost date.
+Squash and Zucchini seeds can be planted directly in the garden; you do not have to start them indoors.
+If you want to get an early start or improve germination rates, then you can plant them indoors 2-3 weeks before the last expected frost date.
 They will need to be started in large containers, so they don’t get root-bound.
 Maintain the seedlings at a constant temperature of 65° to 85° F. Using grow lights is the best way to maintain a constant temperature.

 Helpful Info: